eurecom-s3/screaming_channels/README.md

 ## <a name="Guideline"></a>Contribution Guideline

-If you think somethins is wrong or missing, or if you have ideas and questions, don't hesitate to open issues on this repository.
+If you think something is wrong or missing, or if you have ideas or questions, don't hesitate to open issues on this repository.

-If you wrote a fix or improvement and would like to incorporate it, just fill a merge request.
-We simply ask you to write a explanation of the problem and of your solution, as well as to test your code so that it does not break the other attacks.
+If you wrote a fix or improvement and would like to incorporate it, just file a merge request.
+We simply ask you to write an explanation of the problem and of your solution, as well as to test your code so that it does not break the other attacks.
 Consider adding switches if your change is very specific to a certain case.